 Christopher George in The Immortal

-- Handsome Ben Richards (Christopher George) is a race car test driver who is 42 years old but looks 25.
-That's because he is immune to aging and every known disease for that matter because he has special blood.
-This creates havoc in his life when he donates blood to save a wealthy man's life, who then gets the idea to imprison him and use him as his own fountain of youth.
-Richards gets away and has to spend the rest of this time trying to stay one step ahead of the bounty hunter out of get him and bring him back into the wealthy man's clutches.
+- Handsome Ben Richards (Christopher George) was a race car test driver who was 42 years old but looks 25.
+That's because he was immune to aging and every known disease because he had special blood.
+His problems began when he donated blood to save the life of his aging and wealthy employer who decided to imprison Richard and use him as his own "fountain of youth"..
+Richards manages to get away and then spends the rest of his time trying to stay one step ahead of the bounty hunter out of get him and bring him back into the wealthy man's clutches.

 - Sadly, Christopher died of a heart attack at age 54 (some sources list 52) on November 28, 1983.